 Traumatic brain injury, or TBI, can be life-altering, resulting in extensive medical care and ongoing treatment.
 Additionally, many victims are unable to work again, depending on their job duties.
 With help from an experienced attorney, you can pursue financial compensation for your injuries and, if applicable, apply for Social Security Disability benefits.

-The dedicated attorneys at the Law Offices of Ogle, Elrod & Baril PLLC, can help.
+The dedicated attorneys at the OEB Law, PLLC, can help.
 Our accomplished trial attorneys have more than 25 years of combined experience in spinal cord injuries.
 We are dedicated to helping with every aspect of your case, and our goal is to help obtain the most favorable legal and financial outcome possible to your situation.

 Tennessee Traumatic Brain Injuries Lawyers